 - Connect an OBD2 Scanner and look for related trouble codes.
 Repair any trouble codes related to the ignition or fuel first.

 - Check the live data to see the front and read the O2 sensor voltage signals.
-The car engine should be scorching and the front sensor should fluctuate between 0–1 volts, and the rear should be steady at 0.7–0.9 volts.
-If you get similar readings, there is a chance that the catalytic converter is defective.
+The car engine should be scorching, and the front sensor should fluctuate between 0–1 volts, and the rear should be steady at 0.7–0.9 volts.
+If you get similar readings, the catalytic converter may be defective.

-- Heat up the engine and check the temperature of the front of the catalytic converter and then the rear with a laser thermometer.
+- Heat up the engine, then check the temperature in front and rear of the catalytic converter with a laser thermometer.
 If the engine is hot and there is no difference in temperature in front of and behind the catalytic converter, your catalytic converter may not be working as intended.

-- If the catalyst is installed in a way that’s reachable, it may be worth removing the pipe from one end and checking inside the catalyst for visual damage.
+- If the catalyst is installed in a way that’s accessible, it may be worth removing the pipe from one end and inspecting the catalyst for visible damage.

 - If everything points to a faulty catalytic converter, replace it.
-If you can’t find any problem with the temperature, voltage, or a visual inspection, you should try to repair other related trouble codes and then clear the codes and try again.
+If you can’t find any problems with the temperature or voltage, or with a visual inspection, you should try to repair other related trouble codes, then clear the codes and try again.

 What could damage the catalytic converter?